-A higher incidence of viable cysticerci was observed in the winter of season.
+A higher incidence of viable cysticerci was observed in the winter season.
 This infection is often underestimated because of difficulties experienced during clinical diagnosis and post-mortem examination.
-However, both the Pan American Health Organization and the World Health Organization consider the taeniasis-cysticercosis complex in Latin America to be an important public health issue, with endemic rates of 1% for 0.1% 5% taeniasis. and and cysticercosis in humans and animals, respectively (PATGE, 2004).
+However, both the Pan American Health Organization and the World Health Organization consider the taeniasis-cysticercosis complex in Latin America to be an important public health issue, with endemic rates of 1% for taeniasis. and 0.1% and 5% for cysticercosis in humans and animals, respectively (PATGE, 2004).
 Thus, the prevalence of cysticercosis in slaughtered animals suggests endemic parasitism in the area occupied by the slaughterhouse.